wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/owasp-csrf-guard.md

 ### CSRFGuard version

-WSO2 Carbon historically pinned CSRFGuard 3.x.
+Carbon historically pinned CSRFGuard 3.x.
 Current upstream is 4.x.
-Before adopting 4.x in a Carbon product, verify the configuration keys against the [current CSRFGuard documentation](https://owasp.org/www-project-csrfguard/) and run the existing integration test suite.
-The configuration shown below is for the version Carbon ships with; consult upstream release notes when upgrading.
+Before adopting 4.x in your product, verify the configuration keys against the [current CSRFGuard documentation](https://owasp.org/www-project-csrfguard/) and run the existing integration test suite.
+The configuration shown below is for the version Carbon currently ships; consult upstream release notes when upgrading.

 ## Servlet wiring